laberning/openrowingmonitor/docs/rower_settings.md

 In reality, the drag factor of a rowing machine isn't static: it depends on air temperature, moisture, dust, (air)obstructions of the flywheel cage and sometimes even speed of the flywheel.
 So using a static drag factor is reliable, it isn't accurate.
 Open Rowing Monitor can automatically calculate the drag factor on-the-fly based on the recovery phase (see [this description of the underlying physics](physics_openrowingmonitor.md)).
 To do this, you need to set the following settings:

 * **autoAdjustDragFactor**: the Drag Factor can be calculated automatically.
 Setting it to true, will allow Open Rowing Monitor to automatically calculate the drag factor based on the **flywheelInertia** and the on the measured values in the stroke recovery phase.
-* **flywheelInertia**: The moment of inertia of the flywheel (in kg\*m^2), which in practice influences your power values and distance.
-A formal way to measure it is outlined in [Flywheel moment of inertia](https://dvernooy.github.io/projects/ergware/).
-However, the most practical way to set it is by rowing and see what kind of power is displayed on the monitor.
-Typical ranges are weight dependent (see [this explanation](https://www.rowingmachine-guide.com/tabata-rowing-workouts.html)), and it helps if you know your times on a reliable machine like the Concept2.

 Please note that you don't need to use the dynamic drag factor to test your settings.
 To see the calculated drag factor for your rowing machine, please ensure that the logging level of the RowingEngine is set to 'info' or higher.
 Then do some strokes on the rower and observe the calculated drag factor in the logging.